johnnyyangdiamond/cs4241-final-project-a25/README.md

 Things still needed:
 - Auth0 integration and login page
+- Modify the Backend to send the bets in order by most recent bet

 - Cronjob in the backend to periodically get data from api and update the database.
     - Get new games